 The Friendship Table

-The classical friendship table of Mars, as recorded in the Brihat Parashara Hora Shastra, lists Mangal as friendly to the Sun (Surya), the Moon (Chandra), and Jupiter (Brihaspati); neutral to Venus (Shukra) and Saturn (Shani); and inimical to Mercury (Budha).
+The standard Jyotish friendship table lists Mangal as friendly to the Sun (Surya), the Moon (Chandra), and Jupiter (Brihaspati); neutral to Venus (Shukra) and Saturn (Shani); and inimical to Mercury (Budha).
 Each of these relationships has a story behind it.
 The Sun and Moon are deva-side luminaries who stood on the side that Kartikeya himself defended in the war against Tarakasura, so their alliance with Mangal is natural.
-Jupiter is the devaguru who confirmed Kartikeya's appointment as senapati and who therefore stands as a friendly preceptor in the cosmic hierarchy.
+Jupiter is the devaguru, the priestly intelligence of the deva order, and therefore stands as a friendly preceptor in the cosmic hierarchy.

 The enmity with Mercury is more subtle.
 Mercury is the deity of intellect, language, and negotiated communication, and these are precisely the registers in which Kartikeya is most uncomfortable.
 The senapati does not negotiate; he fights.
 The warrior temperament that Mars carries is, in a fundamental way, at odds with the mercurial temperament that prefers analysis to action.
 The classical sources read Mars-Mercury contacts in a chart accordingly: not as catastrophic but as requiring careful management of two temperaments that do not naturally agree.